MBACP (Reg.and Accr), CYP IAPT, Dip. Couns, & Dip. Sup

 Private Practice (2006-present)

-I continue to work with young people as part of my private practice receiving referrals from GPs, and parents.
+I continue to work with young people as part of my private practice receiving referrals from BUPA, AXA and parents.

 As a registered and accredited member of the BACP, I work within their Ethical Framework for the Counselling Professions.